tlswg/tls13-spec/draft-ietf-tls-tls13.md

 In general, detailed certificate validation procedures are out of scope for TLS (see {{RFC5280}}).
 This section provides TLS-specific requirements.

-If the server supplies an empty Certificate message, the client MUST terminate the handshake with a fatal "decode_error" alert.
+If the server supplies an empty Certificate message, the client MUST abort the handshake with a "decode_error" alert.

-If the client does not send any certificates, the server MAY at its discretion either continue the handshake without client authentication, or respond with a fatal "handshake_failure" alert.
-Also, if some aspect of the certificate chain was unacceptable (e.g., it was not signed by a known, trusted CA), the server MAY at its discretion either continue the handshake (considering the client unauthenticated) or send a fatal alert.
+If the client does not send any certificates, the server MAY at its discretion either continue the handshake without client authentication, or abort the handshake with a "handshake_failure" alert.
+Also, if some aspect of the certificate chain was unacceptable (e.g., it was not signed by a known, trusted CA), the server MAY at its discretion either continue the handshake (considering the client unauthenticated) or abort the handshake.

-Any endpoint receiving any certificate signed using any signature algorithm using an MD5 hash MUST send a "bad_certificate" alert message and close the connection.
-SHA-1 is deprecated and therefore NOT RECOMMENDED.
+Any endpoint receiving any certificate signed using any signature algorithm using an MD5 hash MUST abort the handshake with a "bad_certificate" alert.
+SHA-1 is deprecated and it is RECOMMENDED that any endpoint receiving any certificate signed using any signature algorithm using a SHA-1 hash abort the handshake with a "bad_certificate" alert.
 All endpoints are RECOMMENDED to transition to SHA-256 or better as soon as possible to maintain interoperability with implementations currently in the process of phasing out SHA-1 support.